-Guru Purnima will be celebrated on the 24th (Saturday) of July 2021, it is also the birth anniversary of Veda Vyasa.
+Guru Purnima is celebrated each year as the birth anniversary of rishi Veda Vyasa.
 This event is celebrated to honor one’s chosen spiritual teachers or guru.

 Guru is that light that guide an individual or a seeker towards the knowledge.
 The celebration of Guru Poornima is marked by spiritual activities or event in honor of the Guru.